Understanding Intergenerational Trauma: Healing the Wounds of the Past

 The Power of Acknowledging Intergenerational Trauma

 I don’t believe past generations are to blame for not processing their pain.
 They were in survival mode.
 After the famine came the Irish Revolution, two world wars, and further challenges.
-My parents didn’t emigrate from Ireland until the early 1960s.
-My great-grandfather briefly emigrated to work on the Brooklyn Bridge but returned to Ireland, where he bought a farm that’s still in our family today.
+My parents didn’t emigrate from Ireland until the early 1960’s.
+My great-grandfather briefly emigrated to work on the Brooklyn Bridge but returned to Ireland, where he bought a farm that’s still in the McQuinn family today.

 Understanding the impact of generational trauma has been a key to my own healing.
-While it’s not easy to confront the pain passed down through the family line, it’s empowering.
-Alongside the trauma, there are also strengths passed down—resilience, courage, and faith.
-I attribute my ability to overcome severe depression and anxiety to my ancestors’ strength, as well as to my spiritual practice today.
+While it’s not easy to confront the pain passed down through the family line, it’s empowering, and I attribute my own recovery to the strength of my ancestors passed down as incredible courage, resilience, and steadfastness.

 We All Carry Generational Trauma

 Unfortunately, history continues to repeat itself.
-The oppression that took place in Ireland has echoed through the last few centuries—and is still happening today.
-Across the globe, even here in Canada, people are still being judged and made to feel inferior because of their religion, gender, race, culture, mental health, or sexual orientation.
+The oppression that took place in Ireland has echoes since and today across the globe.
+Here in Canada too, people are still being judged and made to feel inferior because of their religion, gender, race, culture, mental health, or sexual orientation.

 Any form of suppression or judgment is an inhumanity.
 It’s an attack on people’s freedom, dignity, and very souls.
 As a society, we must learn to treat everyone as human beings—because we are all part of the same human family.